AdaCore/spark2014/lrm/source/packages.rst

    [The specification is checked when the package is analyzed.]

 #.
 A *volatile* state abstraction is one declared with a property list
-   which includes the Volatile property, and either Input or Output.
+   that includes the Volatile property, and either Input or Output.

 .. centered:: **Verification Rules**